bitmand/utterson/sites/README.md

 # Directory /sites

-In this directory you will find the Jekyll websites that Mister Hyde has access to.
+In this directory you will find the Jekyll websites that Utterson has access to.

-To create a new website, there is a couple of different options:
+To create a new website, either:

- * Use Mister Hyde to create new Jekyll websites
+ * Use Utterson to create new Jekyll websites
- * Create new websites manually with `jekyll new`: http://jekyllrb.com/docs/quickstart/
- * Or symlink to Jekyll websites elsewhere in the filesystem.
+ * Symlink to Jekyll websites elsewhere in the filesystem.